The only known Black British man to have fought against fascism in the Spanish Civil War

 “I am half Black, I grew up in the National Children’s Home and Orphanage.
 Fascism meant hunger and war”.

 Of the countless people born in Oxfordshire, few lived such an incredible life as Charlie Hutchison.
 Born in 1918, Charlie became the only known Black British man to have fought against fascism in the Spanish Civil War.
 He was also among the first to travel to Spain, one of the youngest, and also one of the longest serving volunteers.
 His life-long hatred of fascism would bring him to participate in many key events in history, including the Battle of Cable Street, the Dunkirk Evacuation, the liberation of France and Italy.
 During WWII he also took part in the liberation of Belsen concentration camp.
 Charlie spent 10 years fighting a bloody crusade against various fascist movements throughout Europe.
-Once returning to Britain he married the love of his life and started a family, living the rest of his life as an activist involved in anti-apartheid, nuclear disarmament, and trade unionism.
+Upon returning to Britain he married the love of his life and started a family, adopting foster children, continuing his trade union activism, and playing a role in the commemoration of British anti-fascists who fought in Spain.

 Despite all his achievements, his life story had gone entirely unnoticed by Oxford historians until very recently.
 When the Oxford Spanish Civil War Memorial was unveiled in 2017, Charlie Hutchison was not recognised among the 31 known people with links to Oxfordshire to whom the memorial had been dedicated to.
 Despite being overlooked by professional historians, his achievements were eventually made public knowledge in 2019 thanks to a project by London school children.